tf-pre-release/OTFCareKit/.github/Readme.md

 * CocoaPods 1.10.0 or later

-For your projects make sure to target iOS 13 or later
+For your projects make sure to target iOS 13 or later.

 ## Project Setup <a name="project-setup"></a>